 We’re storytellers, so I’ll start out with a story.
-The story is true, and has been life-changing for me (it’s Harry Bingham writing).
-Follow some of the advice in this post, and your life might change, too.
-In a very, very good way.
+(It’s Harry Bingham writing, by the way.)
+The story is true, and has been life-changing for me.
+Follow some of the advice in this post, and your life might change, too — in a very, very good way.

 A few years back, the first novel in my Fiona Griffiths crime series was bought by Kate Miciak of Delacorte/Bantam Dell in New York.
 If those names don’t mean anything to you, suffice to say that Kate also edits the work of Lee Child.
 Back then, she also edited the work of Karin Slaughter.
 She edits, or has edited, the work of countless other megastar authors.
 Delacorte is an imprint of Penguin Random House, and a leading crime imprint in the US.

 My literary agents in the US and UK were (and are) both outstanding, so it looked to me like I had pretty much a full house, aces over kings.
 The perfect editor, at the perfect imprint, at the perfect publisher, and with superb agents by way of support.
 That’s dream-come-true territory.

 Only, of course, if the book was lousy, no amount of good publishing would save it, so there was that to consider.
 There was a possible pitfall right there.

 Except – the book did okay.
 It got a starred review in Publishers Weekly.
 A starred review in Kirkus.
 A full four stars in the USA Today.
 It got rave reviews in the Boston Globe, the Seattle Times, and a host of others places too.

 Second book in the series, the same thing.
 Brilliant reviews.
 Great publishing team.
 The best names in the business.